-Customer classes allow you to define a set of parameters which will be shared among a certain category of customers.
+Customer classes allow you to define which type of service a customer is using and a set of parameters which will be shared among a certain category of customers.
 For instance, suppose your invoice term for retail customers is "Net 21 days," while for business customers it is "Net 30 days."
 If your operators enter these values manually for each customer, there will inevitably be mistakes.
 Instead, you can define two separate customer classes, one named "Retail" and the other "Business," and define these parameters within them.
 After that, your operators need only assign a specific class to a given customer in order for the customer to automatically inherit all the class properties (grace period, invoice template, taxation, notification list and so on).